wx-chevalier/Awesome-Lists-and-CheatSheets/Language/Zoo/Go/Go-Dev-List.md

 - [Golang basics - writing unit tests](https://blog.alexellis.io/golang-writing-unit-tests/): This post is a continuation of that theme, which covers unit testing.

+# Profile

+- [go-profiler-notes #Project#](https://github.com/DataDog/go-profiler-notes): I found that Go has a lot of profilers and there are many tools for looking at the data, but that there is very little information on what any of it means.
+So in order to make sure that I know what I'm talking about, I've started to research the existing profilers and how they work.
+This repository is my attempt to summarize my findings in the hope that it might be useful to others.

 # Style Guide

 - [Golang 代码规范](https://sheepbao.github.io/post/golang_code_specification/)